Amy13139/wip-eaw-docs/docs/basegame/main_xml.rst

 Generic XML Files
 -----------------
-All EaW/FoC XML Files have a simple structure
+All EaW/FoC XML Files have all of their data contained within subnodes, which can be contained within nodes.
+Each node has a type and a name; the name is used for internal reference and may be contained in "Ref" subnodes.
+Each subnode holds a certain data type, which are listed in the next section.

 Data Type Reference